SumoLogic/sumologic-documentation/docs/cse/sensors/network-sensor-deployment-guide.md

 ### compression

-**Description.** This option controls whether the sensor compresses the bro output files stored in ` /opt/trident/sensor/output/`.
-By default the sensor does compress the bro files using gzip, when the size of the bro file exceeds the value of the `compression_threshold`. option, described below.
+**Description.** This option controls whether the sensor compresses the Bro output files stored in ` /opt/trident/sensor/output/`.
+By default, the sensor does compress the Bro files using gzip when the size of the Bro file exceeds the value of the `compression_threshold` option, described below.
 To turn compression off, set this option to “no”, or any value other than “gzip”.
-Compresses when the parameter is missing or set to gzip and bro output file is above the value set in `compression_threshold`.
+Compression occurs when the parameter is missing or set to gzip and the Bro output file is above the value set in `compression_threshold`.

 **Default Value.** gzip